CodingMarco/MS_RAFT_plus/README.md

 ```
 Note that the above-mentioned (with `--cuda_corr`) code performs on-demand cost computation and does not pre-compute the cost volume, because such computation is very memory intensive on high resolutions.

+## License
+- Our code is licensed under the BSD 3-Clause **No Military** License.
+See [LICENSE](LICENSE).
+- The provided checkpoint may only be used for research and educational purposes.
+Commercial use is prohibited.

 ## Acknowledgement